GP Salary in Australia

 Hours Worked

-General practice offers considerable flexibility in terms of working hours, and the hours you choose to work will naturally affect your income.
-Full-time GPs working five or more days per week will earn more than those who choose a part-time arrangement.
-After-hours work, including evening and weekend clinics, can attract higher patient fees and additional Medicare incentive payments, making it a financially attractive option for GPs willing to work outside standard business hours.
+General practice offers real flexibility around working hours, and your schedule will naturally shape your income.
+Full-time GPs working five or more days per week will earn more than those on a part-time arrangement.
+After-hours clinics — evenings and weekends — can attract higher patient fees and additional Medicare incentive payments.
+For GPs willing to work outside standard business hours, after-hours work is one of the more straightforward ways to boost annual income.

 Public Versus Private Practice

-While most GPs work in private practice settings, some choose to work in the public sector through roles in hospital outpatient departments, community health centres, or government-funded clinics.
-Public sector GP positions typically offer a fixed salary that may be somewhat lower than what a high-performing private GP could earn, but they provide the security of an employed position with full entitlements.
-These roles can be particularly attractive for GPs who value work-life balance, structured hours, and freedom from the business management aspects of private practice.
+Most GPs work in private practice, but some choose public sector roles in hospital outpatient departments, community health centres, or government-funded clinics.
+Public GP positions offer a fixed salary, employment security, and full entitlements.
+The trade-off is that earnings will generally be lower than a high-performing private GP.
+These roles suit GPs who want structured hours and no business management responsibilities.

 Permanent Versus Locum GP Earnings

-Locum general practice has become an increasingly popular option for GPs seeking flexibility, variety, or a temporary income boost.
-Locum GPs are engaged on a short-term basis to cover leave, vacancies, or periods of high demand, and they are typically compensated at a premium rate to reflect the temporary nature of the arrangement.
+Locum general practice has become an increasingly popular option for GPs who want flexibility, variety, or a short-term income boost.
+Locums are engaged to cover leave, vacancies, or periods of high demand, and they are paid a premium rate to reflect the temporary arrangement.

-Daily locum rates for GPs can typically range from $1,800 to $3,500 or more, depending on the location, urgency of the placement, and the GP's experience.
-Remote and rural locum positions tend to attract the highest rates, often with additional benefits such as flights, accommodation, and vehicle hire provided by the practice.
-Some GPs choose to work primarily or exclusively as locums, building a career around short-term placements that offer high earnings and the freedom to choose when and where they work.
+Daily locum rates for GPs typically run from $1,800 to $3,500 or more, depending on location, the urgency of the placement, and your experience.
+Remote and rural positions attract the highest rates, often with flights, accommodation, and a vehicle included on top of the daily fee.
+Some GPs build their careers primarily around locum work, taking short-term placements that offer strong earnings and real freedom over when and where they work.

 How to Increase Your Earning Potential as a GP

-There are several practical strategies that GPs can employ to maximise their income without compromising the quality of care they provide.
-Developing skills in procedural areas such as skin surgery, joint injections, or minor surgical procedures can allow you to bill for higher-value item numbers.
-Undertaking training in areas of high demand, such as mental health, occupational medicine, or sports medicine, can open additional revenue streams and attract a broader patient base.
+There are several practical ways to grow your income without compromising your care.
+Building skills in procedural areas, such as skin surgery, joint injections, or minor surgical procedures, lets you bill higher-value item numbers.
+Training in high-demand areas like mental health, occupational medicine, or sports medicine opens additional revenue streams and attracts a broader patient base.

-Improving your billing efficiency is another important lever.
-Ensuring that you are claiming all appropriate Medicare item numbers for the services you provide, using the correct consultation length codes, and being familiar with the range of incentive payments available can make a meaningful difference to your annual income.
-Many GPs find that a brief review of their billing practices, ideally with the support of a practice manager or billing specialist, reveals opportunities for improvement.
+Billing efficiency is worth reviewing.
+Claiming all appropriate Medicare item numbers for the services you provide, using the correct consultation length codes, and knowing which incentive payments apply can add noticeably to your annual income.
+Many GPs find that a short review with a practice manager or billing specialist turns up easy improvements.

-Finally, consider the strategic value of your practice location.
-If you are open to relocating or working part-time in a regional or rural area, the financial incentives available can significantly boost your overall remuneration.
-Even short-term rural placements or regular locum sessions in underserviced areas can provide a substantial income supplement.
+Location is also worth thinking strategically about.
+If you are open to relocating or working part-time in a regional or rural area, the financial incentives available can lift your overall remuneration noticeably.
+Even short-term rural placements or regular locum sessions in underserviced areas can add a solid income supplement.

 Explore GP Opportunities

-Whether you are looking for a permanent GP position, considering locum work, or exploring practice ownership, our team can help you find the right opportunity.
-Browse our current GP vacancies or speak with a specialist recruiter for personalised advice.
+Whether you are looking for a permanent GP position, considering locum work, or exploring practice ownership, our team can help.
+Browse our current GP vacancies or speak with a specialist career partner for advice specific to your situation.